Beginner

 How the Pengu Card Works

-Behind the scenes, your KAST balance handles the funding.
-If you’ve read how crypto cards actually work, you already know the mechanics: your balance is there, the payment is authorized, and settlement happens through standard card rails.
+Behind the scenes, your deposited balance secures your KAST Card credit line.
+If you’ve read how crypto cards actually work, you already know the mechanics: your credit line is available, the payment is authorized, and settlement happens through standard card rails.
 You don’t manually convert at the register.
 It’s handled for you.

-- You spend anywhere a traditional card is accepted.
+• You spend anywhere a traditional card is accepted using that credit line.

 If you already live on stablecoins, it fits naturally.